 Tuition Waivers

 There are a number of waivers that the university offers that may apply to you.
-There are two waivers that the Office of Undergraduate Admissions administers: the Florida High School Graduate Out-of-State Tuition Waiver and the Grandparent Waiver.
-Requirements and instructions for these waivers are listed on each form.
+There are two waivers that the Office of Undergraduate Admissions administers: the Florida Grandparent Waiver and the Florida High School Graduate Out-of-State Tuition Waiver.
+Refer to the Forms Website to download these waivers and review requirements and instructions.

 Please check with the Office of Student Financial Assistance for information on eligibility and requirements for other waivers.
-Information on other benefits is available through UCF Student Account Services or the UCF Veterans Academic Resource Center.
+Information on other benefits is available through UCF Student Account Services or the UCF Office of Military and Veteran Student Success.

 UCF Colleges and Departmental Scholarships